 The VoiceStory Live stage was created for YOU!

 Our vision is to give everyone the oppourtunity to share part of their story, a moment in their life that can impact someone who is stuck in the “Sea of Suck”, that emotional space where one feels that no one understands, no one cares and that they are all alone.

-If this makes you feel like you want to take the stage and share a story of your own, then we encourage you to apply to the theme that speaks to you the most.
+If this makes you feel like you want to share a story of your own, then we encourage you to apply to the theme that speaks to you the most.